Home » Koh Mak

 You can kayak to them all, though bear in they do have entrance fees; Koh Kham at 200bt per person, Koh Kradat and Koh Rayanag Nok at 150bt per person.

-Koh Kradat has accommodation too though it’s normally only used by Thai packages .
+Koh Kradat has accommodation too though it’s only used by Thai packages .
 Koh Kham, which lies off Ao Suan Yai beach, boasts an unfinished luxury resort.

 Meanwhile, Koh Pii is just a rock but known for its excellent snorkeling.